How to Apply

 You must participate in the Credential Assembly Service (CAS) and be registered with CAS during the application year.
 Through CAS, you are required to send the Law School Admission Council (LSAC) official transcripts from all higher education institutions you have attended.

 Applicants should take the Law School Admission Test (LSAT) before the end of February of the year in which they wish to enroll.
 Applications to the School of Law may be submitted prior to taking the LSAT.
 Applicants must have taken the LSAT during the five years preceding the date of application.
 The school will use an applicant's highest LSAT score in calculating the applicant's prediction index.

 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-All correspondence concerning the transfer application should be directed to the Office of Admissions.
-For more information about the transfer admissions process, contact the Office of Admissions at 479-575-3102 or firstname.lastname@example.org.
+All correspondence concerning visits to the law school, the application process, or active applications should be directed to the Office of Admissions.
+For more information about the transfer admissions process, contact the Office of Admissions at (479) 575-3102 or firstname.lastname@example.org.